sm-moshi/ai-memory-bank/progress/current.md

 - Memory-bank submodule re-initialised from scratch after .git loss
 - Submodule README created and best practices documented
 - WIP and root docs cross-referenced and clarified
-- 2025-05-16: Audited docs/dev/memory-bank-core.md and docs/dev/mcp-server.md.
-No implementation code found in src/core or src/cli; documentation is forward-looking and aligns with project rules.
-Next step: begin implementation of memory bank core and MCP server as described in docs. 🐹
-- 2025-05-16: Began implementation of Zod validation for projectbrief.md in MemoryBankCore. 🐹
-- 2025-05-16: Added 'list' command to CLI for listing files in a subfolder.
-Updated README with CLI usage examples. 🐹
-- 2025-05-16: Added 'write' command to CLI for writing content to a memory bank file.
-Updated README with CLI usage example. 🐹
-- 2025-05-16: Extended Zod validation to productContext.md and activeContext.md in MemoryBankCore.
-Validation now enforced for all core context files. 🐹

 ## Next steps
-- Continue implementing core features as outlined in IMPLEMENTATION.md and TODO.md
+- Begin implementation of core features as outlined in IMPLEMENTATION.md and TODO.md
-- Add self-healing logic, chunked access, and logging to MemoryBankCore
 - Keep documentation and memory bank in sync as code is written
 - Regularly update progress and planning docs